BZWayne/statistical_analysis/README.md

-Research Track 2 - Assignment
+Research Track II - Assignment
 ==================================

 This is the assignment of the course Research Track 2, Robotics Engineering, University of Genoa, Italy.